Changes in circumstances

 If you are claiming Housing Benefit or Council Tax Support, you need to tell us about changes in your circumstances straight away.

-A change may affect how much you can claim.
+A change could affect how much you can receive.

-If you are going to be away from your property for more than 4 weeks
+• If you (or anyone who lives with you) are going to be away from your property for more than 4 weeks.

 Tell us about a change